JABaber/ST558Project/README.md

 }
 ```

+#### `getItem()` Function

+Last but not least (actually scratch that, certainly least) is the
+`getItem()` function.
+This function gets the item name, which is just
+the berry name, for the item… so yes, it is redundant.
+But I did it
+simply for the sake of completion because it was the only variable I had
+left.

+This is an straightforward function that grabs the “item” variable from
+a berry in a list.
+Then it gets the “name” for each berry, appends it to
+a vector, then converts that vector into a single column tibble ready to
+concatenate.

 ``` r
 # item name is stored in a list, need a function to parse this data
 getItem <- function(list){